crunchyfrog/libevws/README.md

 libevws
 =============

-This is a C library for handling WebSocket and Websocket secure connections.
+This is a C library for handling WebSocket and Websocket Secure connections.
 The library itself is pretty small and it mainly serves to glue together a number of well-written C libraries to provide this functionality.

 ## Requirements